XTLS/Xray-docs-next/docs/en/config/api.md

 ]
 ```

-Add routing rules for the api inbound in the routing configuration.
+Add a routing rule for the `api` inbound in the `routing` configuration:

 ```json
 "routing": {